Search by Keyword

 With their enthusiasm high, Paul excitedly repeats his “high heel shoes / low neck sweater / get back Loretta” line during John's second guitar solo.
 When the coda of this rendition kicks in, with the police still milling about and the downbeat of the song being temporarily lost, Paul exclaims, “you've been out too long, Loretta, you've been playing on the roofs again, and that's no good, 'cause you know you're mommy doesn't like that, ah, she get's angry, she's gonna have you arrested, get back.”

 With it being obvious that their 42-minute concert was now over at the conclusion of this song, Paul reacts with “Thanks Mo,” in recognition of Maureen Starkey's loud “yeah-ee-yeah” cheer at its conclusion.
 Off microphone, John then quips, “I'd like to say 'thank you' on behalf of the group and ourselves and I hope we passed the audition.”
-The above comments from both Paul and John ended up appearing on both the released “Let It Be” soundtrack album and film as well as Peter Jackson's "Get Back" series.
+The above comments from both Paul and John ended up appearing on both the released “Let It Be” soundtrack album and film as well as Peter Jackson's "Get Back" documentary series.
 Paul was the first of The Beatles to hurriedly exit the roof as if to avoid police confrontation.
 As it happened, this was the very last song of the very last concert performance by The Beatles.

 Upon leaving the roof on this day, The Beatles filed into the basement control room to listen to the recordings made moments before while 'joss-sticks' were burning for atmosphere.
-As witnessed in Peter Jackson's "Get Back" series, they all heard "Get Back" played back to them, Linda Eastman, Yoko and Maureen Starkey enjoying the performance as well.
+As witnessed in Peter Jackson's "Get Back" documentary series, they all heard "Get Back" played back to them, Linda Eastman, Yoko and Maureen Starkey enjoying the performance as well.

 Six days later, on February 5th, 1969, engineers Glyn Johns and Alan Parsons (and possibly George Martin) gathered at Apple Studios to create stereo mixes of the five songs that the group performed on the rooftop.
 Two stereo mixes of different performances of “Get Back” were created on this day, neither of these mixes ever being released.
 It appears that at this point, The Beatles didn't quite know what to do with this performance, as legendary as it was.